UgonmaAjie/HR-Analysis-on-Employees/README.md

 ## Data transformation/Cleaning
 Data was efficiently cleaned and transformed with the Power Query Editor of Power BI.
-.
-Removing missing values
+- Removing missing values
-.Removing Duplicates
+- Removing Duplicates
-.
-Converting to different data types
+- Converting to different data types
-.Creating Dax measures
+- Creating Dax measures

 ## Data Modeling
 Power BI automatically connected related tables resulting in a star schema model.
 THe 'HR Analytics data' table is the